johng149/RustOps/README.md

 Dimension of each chunk (feature dimension) [7]: 256 Use release mode (optimized build)? [y/N]: y
 Run with samply profiler? [y/N]: y

+Did some tests, the PyTorch version (also on CPU) with the same network size and input size does the optimization step in about 100ms.